richrd/suplemon/README.md

    * [ ] Don't forget string to find automatically when using Ctrl + F
  * [X] Return code 0 on exit:
        Curses forces code 130 and causes git to ignore saved commit message, argh!
- * [X] Cut command fails with multiple cursors when one is on last line
  * [X] ~~Can't open files that have spaces in them.~~ Works when using 'file\ name'
  * [X] Config extension double loads config file, instead of switching to it
  * [X] Encoding errors